Teddy Sagi: Other real estate ventures

 In June 2017 Sagi acquired 44% of Brack Capital Properties N.V, which is a listed real estate company, owning and developing residential and commercial properties in Germany.

 Sagi is also reported to enter the co-working share workspace sector with an international brand LABS.
 The first location is slated to open in London.

 In August 2015, The GoodVision Trust (beneficiary Teddy Sagi) sold a 24.79% stake of Austrian real-estate company conwert Immobilien Invest SE to the German real-estate company Adler Real Estate AG.
 The market value of these shares was 250 million euros.

 In March 2020, Labtech, the property investment firm owned by Teddy Sagi, completed the sale of Holborn Links Estate for 245 million euros to investors Tristan Capital Partners and Cording Real Estate Group.

 Wealth

-According to Forbes, Sagi has a net worth of $5.6 billion, and is the fourth-richest person in Israel.
+According to Forbes, Sagi has a net worth of $7.1 billion, and is the fourth-richest person in Israel.

 He was one of 565 Israelis listed in the Pandora Papers, published by the International Consortium of Investigative Journalists, according to Shomrim, an Israeli investigative journalism nonprofit organization that took part in the investigation.

+Globe Invest is Sagi's family office, managing investments on behalf of Sagi and acting as a holding company for his investments.

+In May 2025, the Sunday Times Rich List estimated his net worth to be £5 billion.